rust-lang/reference/src/items/external-blocks.md

 - [`wasm_import_module`][items.extern.attributes.link.wasm_import_module] --- specifies the WebAssembly module name.
 - [`import_name_type`][items.extern.attributes.link.import_name_type] --- on x86 Windows, this changes how functions are named.

+r[items.extern.attributes.link.empty-block]
+It is valid to add the `link` attribute on an empty extern block.
+You can use this to satisfy the linking requirements of extern blocks elsewhere in your code (including upstream crates) instead of adding the attribute to each extern block.

 r[items.extern.attributes.link.name]
 #### The `name` key